 If Martina revokes your authority, your responsibilities end.
-In addition, your authority ends when she dies.
+In addition, your authority to act as Martina's agent ends when she dies.
 Promptly notify her bank or other businesses with which you interacted as her agent.
 Even if you can easily pay some of her outstanding bills, you will no longer have the authority to do so.
-If you are married to Martina, your authority to act as her agent may end if you get divorced or legally separated.
-If a court names a guardian of property or conservator to act for her, your authority as agent may end.
-The power of attorney document or state laws govern these situations.
+If you are married to Martina and then get divorced, your authority to act as her agent continues unless the durable power of attorney document or the judge says your authority should end.
+If a court names a conservator to act for her, your authority as agent continues unless the court decides to end it or the conservator decides to revoke your authority.